 The City may provide computers, tablet computers, computer networks, Internet access, instant messaging, email, telephones, cell phones, digital cameras, voice mail and fax communication systems to employees in the performance of their jobs.
 These communication devices are referred to collectively in this policy as "electronic communications systems" or "systems".
 These electronic communications systems are designed to support and enhance the communication, research, and information capabilities of City employees and to encourage work-related communication and sharing of information resources within the City.
 This policy governs user behavior pertaining to access and usage of the City's electronic communications systems.
-The Systems.
+This policy applies to all City employees, contractors, volunteers, and other affiliates who use the City's electronic communications systems.
 The City's electronic communications systems access must be used in a professional, responsible, efficient, ethical, and legal manner.